Examine different types of data

 Continuous, ordinal, and categorical data

 For data operations, we sometimes need awareness of what exactly the data represents.
 This awareness can help us choose the right machine learning model.
-It can also help us organize our data in specific, helpful ways.
+It can also help us organize our data in specific and helpful ways.

 Continuous data refers to numerical information that can increase or decrease by any amount.
-For example, you can add 1 millimeter to 1 meter, and calculate a sum as 1.001 meters.
+For example, you can add one millimeter to one meter, and calculate a sum as 1.001 meters.

-Ordinal data refers to categorical data that have a defined order, and can therefore support storage as numerical values.
-For example, we can define values of big, medium, and small as ordinal data because we can numerically rank them: big > medium > small.
-By contrast, the values apple, orange and coconut are categorical because we can't rank them.
+Ordinal data refers to categorical data that has a defined order, and can therefore support storage as numerical values.
+For example, we can define values of big, medium, and small as ordinal data because we can numerically rank them big > medium > small.
+By contrast, the values apple, orange, and coconut are categorical because we can't rank them.
 Ordinal data can also refer to numbers that can increase or decrease, but only by set amounts.
-For example, the number of people boarding a boat is guaranteed to be a whole number: no one can half board.
+For example, the number of people boarding a boat is guaranteed to be a whole number as no one can half board.

 IDs refer to a special type of categorical data where each sample has its own unique ID.
-For example, in our dataset, each person on the Titanic has a given ID value, even if that person has the same name as someone else.
+For example, each person in our dataset on the Titanic has a given ID value, even if that person has the same name as someone else.
 Identity values help us navigate in a dataset, but our data analysis doesn't directly involve those values.

 Datatypes